intento/intento-api/ai.text.classify.md

 ## Getting available providers

-To get a list of available Dictionary providers, send a GET request to [https://api.inten.to/ai/text/classify](https://api.inten.to/ai/text/classify).
+To get a list of available providers, send a GET request to [https://api.inten.to/ai/text/classify](https://api.inten.to/ai/text/classify).

 ```sh
 curl -H 'apikey: YOUR_INTENTO_KEY' 'https://api.inten.to/ai/text/classify'